thiagonod/xfce_deepin_theme-windowck/README.md

 ## Installation

 After download the files, use **./install.sh** to install, and to remove use **./remove.sh**<p>
-if the scripts do not work, use chmod a+x intall.sh and try ./install.sh agian.
+if the scripts do not work, use chmod a+x intall.sh and try ./install.sh again.

 Manual: